ryanrasmuss/cp-requests/README.md

 - DevOps integration, every business is going devops because of the above statement, but at enterprise scale
 - What languages does Check Point API integrate with?
 Go, Python, etc.. anything RESTful
 - Ansible Integration
+- General high level overview of how the api works
+- limitations
 - Examples

+### Presentation Overview

+1. Introduction, myself, and the topic
+2. Agenda: Why API (why you should use it and why a customer would use it) High Level Overview of the API
+   Example of the power of the API
+3. Why API
+4. High Level Overview of the API (API Architecture?)
+5. Example of the power of the API, download entire policy and setting, then reload on to another setup
+6. Conclusion